Vin Diesel accused of sexual battery in lawsuit brought by former assistant – KION546

 Jonasson claims that Samantha Vincent, the president of Diesel’s company One Race at the time, called her “mere hours” after the alleged assault and “terminated Ms. Jonasson’s employment.”

-She is seeking an imposition of a civil penalty of $10,000 for each violation, according to the suit.
+She is seeking an imposition of a civil penalty of $10,000 for each violation, plus unspecified punitive damages, according to the suit.

 “No one is too famous or powerful to evade justice,” Claire-Lise Kutlay of Greenberg Gross LLP, attorney for Jonasson, wrote in a statement shared with CNN.
 “We hope her courageous decision to come forward helps create lasting change and empowers other survivors.”